 Soaking Nails Techniques As A Way To Keep Nails Moisturized

 This method is by far the most effective so far, the only downside to this is that it requires some time and you won’t be able to carry on with other activities.
 This method can be used for almost all ointment.
-Be it coconut, olive or shear butter oil.
+Be it coconut, olive, or shea butter oil.

 Steps To Take

-1. Pour some reasonably amount of either coconut oil, olive oil or Shea butter oil in a bowl.
+- Pour some reasonable amount of either coconut oil, olive oil or Shea butter oil in a bowl.
 The bowl should be wide enough to accommodate all your fingers.

-3. Allow your nails to sit on it for at least 30 minutes.
-This method is best for those that has extremely weak flaking or brittle nails.
+- Allow your nails to sit on it for at least 30 minutes.
+This method is best for those that have extremely weak flaking or brittle nails.

 Conclusion On How To Moisturize Nails

-As you may have already know, little things like what we’ve said are the only things one need to keep up their nail game.
+As you may have already known, little things like what we’ve said are the only things one needs to keep up with their nail game.

 Who would have thought that mere applying oil to nails would amount to anything?
-But now you know just how important it us to moisturize nails regularly.
+But now you know just how important it is to moisturize nails regularly.

 Having said that, Taking lots of water also helps to moisturize our nails from the inside and keep them healthy.

 Now over to you, what have you been using to keep your nails moisturized?
-Have you tried any of the above moisturizers?
+Have you tried (L’Occitane Shea Butter Hand Cream) or any of the above moisturizers?
 Or you have a question to ask?
-Feel free, the comment box is yours.
+Feel free; the comment box is yours.
+Also, spread the word by using the SHARE buttons below.